weynsee/phrase/README.md

 	Please note that you should only use this option if your translations definitely contains Emojis since it slows down the download time a bit.

+* `--encoding`

+	Set the encoding for your localization files to UTF-8, UTF-16 or Latin-1.

+			phrase pull --encoding=UTF-8

+	Please note that the encodings only work for a handful of formats like IOS .strings or Java .properties.
+The default will be UTF-8.If none is provided the default encoding of the formats is used.

 * `--secret`

 	Your project auth token.
 You can find the auth token in your project overview or project settings form.
 This will fall back to the token stored in your `.phrase` config file.